Vindexus/PoweredByHeresy/game/github/tactician.md

 At the end of the battle your Insight resets to 0.

-### <a class="anchor-from-text" id="armored"></a>Armored
+### <a class="anchor-from-text" id="sense-weakness"></a>Sense Weakness

-You ignore the Clumsy tag on any armor you wear.
+When you **[Discern Realities](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#discern-realities) about a person or being**, you may add the following question to your list of options:

+*   What weaknesses do I see?

+You may spend 1 Insight to ask this as an extra question.

 ## <a class="anchor-from-text" id="advanced-moves"></a>Advanced Moves

-Whenever you level up you can take one of the following moves, or one of the moves from the general advanced moves list.
+Whenever you level up you can take one of the following moves, or one of the moves from the general Advanced Moves list.

 ### <a class="anchor-from-text" id="baptised-by-bullets"></a>Baptised By Bullets

 Whenever you run through enemy fire, take +1 forward to [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger).

+### <a class="anchor-from-text" id="fighters-sense"></a>Fighter's Sense

+You always start combat with +1 Insight.